The Garden: Visions of Paradise: Introduction

 The book is part of the Culture et société series (formerly belonging to Art de vivre series) in the 'Découvertes Gallimard' collection.
 According to the tradition of 'Découvertes', which is based on an abundant pictorial documentation and a way of bringing together visual documents and texts, enhanced by printing on coated paper, as commented in L'Express, 'genuine monographs, published like art books'.
 It's almost like a 'graphic novel', replete with colour plates.

 The book has been reprinted several times, and translated into English (UK & US), Italian, Japanese, Russian, South Korean, Turkish, traditional (Taiwan) and simplified Chinese (China).
 A new edition came out in 2013, featuring the same cover motif with a colour adjustment.

 In a sense of searching for the lost paradise, Van Zuylen traces in the book the history of gardens from Genesis.
 The history of gardens is as old as that of the world since it is God, they say, who had the idea of creating the first 'green space' on this still arid land where there were neither bushes nor grass, and placed there the man whom he had formed.
-After the lost of paradise, man has not stopped trying to recreate it artificially ever since.
+After the loss of paradise, man has not stopped trying to recreate it artificially ever since.
 Philosophical, religious, humanist, even licentious, the garden has also had, in its history, a political purpose.
 On the other hand, the author explains, the garden is for aesthetic delight, purely artistic, in corresponding with the state of creating a painting.
 A place solely for art and pleasure.